 The amount of equity required to open and maintain a pattern day-trading account is \$25,000.
 If your equity drops below this amount you must deposit additional funds to get your equity back up to \$25,000.
 If you do not maintain the minimum equity, your account may be allowed to become a regular margin account with buying power determined by the clearing firm and limited to 3 day-trades in a five day period.
 Position held overnight does not count as day-trades.
 IMPORTANT NOTICE

-The procedures and rules listed on this page are for informational purposes and may be subject to change, which may not be reflected on this page, or may be updated without notice.
+The procedures and rules listed on this page are for informational purposes and may be subject to change which may not be reflected on this page, or may be updated without notice.
 This is only a partial list of trader's responsibilities.

 Traders need to understand that they have far more responsibilities than are or can be listed here.
-If you have any questions about any of your responsibilities, please contact us
+If you have any questions about any of your responsibilities, please contact us.
 I have read and understand the Fenix Securities's Risk Disclosure and agree to its terms.

-Client Name

-Date

-Account Number

-FENIX SECURITIES, LLC DISCLOSURES

-ELECTRONIC DAY TRADING THE RISK OF LOSS IN ELECTRONIC DAY TRADING CAN BE SUBSTANTIAL.
+ELECTRONIC DAY TRADING

+THE RISK OF LOSS IN ELECTRONIC DAY TRADING CAN BE SUBSTANTIAL.
 YOU SHOULD, THEREFORE, CAREFULLY CONSIDER WHETHER SUCH TRADING IS SUITABLE FOR YOU IN LIGHT OF YOUR CIRCUMSTANCES AND FINANCIAL RESOURCES.
-IN CONSIDERING WHETHER TO TRADE, YOU SHOULD BE AWARE OF THE FOLLOWING POINTS: (1) The national securities markets are extremely efficient and competitive.
+IN CONSIDERING WHETHER TO TRADE, YOU SHOULD BE AWARE OF THE FOLLOWING POINTS:

+(1) The national securities markets are extremely efficient and competitive.
 Successful Electronic Day Trading typically requires skill as well as experience and knowledge of the capital markets.
-There is no guarantee that a particular judicidual will be currently in inclumenting bit or bio incurtomet furthers.
-A curberatical purpher of particular individual will be successful in implementing his or her investment strategy.
-A substantial number of particular individual will be successful in imperimenting ins of the investment successful, a sussantial named of Electronic Day Traders will not be successful.
+There is no guarantee that a particular individual will be successful in implementing his or her investment strategy.
+A ibstantial number of Electronic Day Traders will not be successful.

 (2) Electronic Day Trading involves a high volume of trading activity.
 The number of transactions in an account may exceed 100 per day.
-Each trade generates a commission and the total daily commission on such a high volume of
+Each trade generates a commission and the total daily commission on such a high volume of trading can be in excess of any earnings.